mrjuda/setup-env/README.md

   ```
 > Make sure you copy/paste the content of [.stylelintrc.json](https://raw.githubusercontent.com/microverseinc/linters-config/master/html-css-js/.stylelintrc.json) to that file.

-3. Run the following command on the root directory of your project to fix linter errors:
+3. Run the following command on the root directory of your project to fix your scss linter errors:
   ```
   npx stylelint "**/*.scss"
   ```
-This will lint your SCSS files and not the generated CSS
+> This will lint your SCSS files and not the generated CSS

 **ESLINT**
 1. Run